MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 1. Open Group Policy Object Editor – either click the Start button, type mmc gpedit.msc in the Start Search box, and then press ENTER; or type in the Windows search “Group Policy Editor” and open the UI.
 2. Navigate to the Device Installation Restriction page:
 > Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions
-3. Open ‘**Prevent installation of devices that match any of these device IDs**’ policy and select the ‘Enable’ radio button.
+3. Open **Prevent installation of devices that match any of these device IDs** policy and select the ‘Enable’ radio button.
 4. In the lower left side, in the ‘Options’ window, click the ‘Show…’ box.
 This will take you to a table where you can enter the device identifier to block.
 5. Enter the printer device ID you found above – WSDPRINT\CanonMX920_seriesC1A0